-Yes, I have embraced the hippie life around that time wherein I tried do slowly detach from material things and complicated stuff, but I was not immune to stress yet.
+Yes, I have been embracing the hippie life around that time wherein I trying to slowly detach from material things and complicated stuff, but I was not immune to stress yet.
 That's when I learned about 'grounding meditations'.
-I also found out I am sort of an empath~ sometimes the anxieties that I feel are not even mine.
-I had to learn to block negative emotions, hence, negative people, if I would like to keep my inner peace and happiness.
-But, sometimes we can't avoid mingling with other people, so, the only thing we can do is to learn how to protect ourselves by 'shielding'.
+I also found out I am sort of an empath - sometimes the anxieties that I feel are not even mine.
+I had to learn to block negative emotions (read: negative people!) if I would like to keep my inner peace and happiness.
+But, sometimes we can't avoid mingling with other people, so, the only thing we can do is to learn how to protect ourselves through 'shielding'.

 A quick way to ground yourself is to hug or touch a tree.
 You let go of all the negative emotions that you have within you and imagine them flowing out of your hands and into the tree.
 For some people, a simple walk in a garden or forest would be enough to regain their lost energy and calm their minds.

 2. It helps us stay focused